Skip to main content

 Growth Hormone Peptides a Synergistic Intervention

-Beyond sex steroids, the (GH) / insulin-like growth factor 1 (IGF-1) axis is also a key regulator of bone metabolism.
+Beyond sex steroids, the growth hormone (GH) / insulin-like growth factor 1 (IGF-1) axis is also a key regulator of bone metabolism.
 GH directly stimulates osteoblast proliferation and differentiation, promoting bone formation.
 Peptide therapies, such as combinations of CJC-1295 and Ipamorelin, are designed to stimulate the body’s own natural production of GH.

 Ipamorelin mimics the hormone ghrelin to induce a pulse of GH release from the pituitary, while CJC-1295, a GHRH analog, extends the duration of this stimulus.
-The resulting increase in circulating GH and IGF-1 can contribute to improved bone density and lean muscle mass, which further supports by reducing fall risk.
+The resulting increase in circulating GH and IGF-1 can contribute to improved bone density and lean muscle mass, which further supports skeletal health by reducing fall risk.

 While less studied in large-scale, long-term fracture trials than HRT or TRT, peptide therapy represents a valuable adjunctive or alternative strategy for supporting the anabolic side of the bone remodeling equation.